Lester hit hard again as Cubs lose 10-6 to Padres

 Padres: Following an off day, LHP Clayton Richard (7-10, 4.99 ERA) faces Brewers RHP Chase Anderson (7-7, 3.65 ERA) in the opener of a three-game set at Milwaukee.
 Richard is 0-4 with a 7.05 ERA in his last seven starts.

 Cubs: LHP Cole Hamels (6-9, 4.53 ERA) starts the opener of a three-game series at Kansas City on Monday night.
-It’s Hamels’ second start since he was acquired in a July 27 trade with Texas.
+It will be Hamels’ second start since he was acquired in a July 27 trade with Texas.
 RHP Jakob Junis (6-11, 5.12 ERA) pitches for the Royals.

 Jay Cohen can be reached at http://www.twitter.com/jcohenap